What is Social Prescribing?

 - Volunteering opportunities

 - Accessing music, arts, crafts, gardening groups

 How could I benefit from Social Prescribing?

 - Gain independence.

 - Learn a new skill/find a new hobby.

 How it works

 The meeting will be confidential, non-judgmental, and casual.
-Together we will discuss your interests and what is important to your life and wellbeing and which activities, services and/or charities along with other services may benefit you.
-As a Social Prescriber will continue to support and encourage you along the way, possibly including attending introductory groups so you don’t have to take the first steps on your own.
+Together you will discuss your interests and what is important to your life and wellbeing and which activities, services and/or charities along with other services may benefit you.
+The Social Prescriber will continue to support and encourage you along the way, including attending introductory groups so you do not have to take the first steps on your own.